jlrifer/chaoss-product-comparison/01_stackalytics.md

 * Translations

 #### Commits
-Commits are defined as code contributions that have
+Commits are defined as the number of code contributions that have been committed to an Openstack project/repo.

 #### Completed Blueprints
-Completed Blueprints show blueprints that have been completed and lists the person made an effort to deliver the blueprint into upstream code.
+Completed Blueprints indicates the number of blueprints that have been completed and is counted as the person who made an effort to deliver the blueprint into the upstream codebase.

 #### Drafted Blueprints
-Drafted Blueprints indicate all blueprints in LaunchPad, and lists the original author of each blueprint.
+Drafted Blueprints indicates the number all blueprints contributed to in OpenStack LaunchPad, and lists the original author of each blueprint.

 #### Emails
-Emails (as a metric) are defined as
+Emails (as a metric) indicate the number of emails sent/replied to OpenStack mailing lists.

 #### Filed Bugs
-Filed Bugs are
+Filed Bugs indicate the number of bugs filed on [Openstack LaunchPad](https://bugs.launchpad.net/openstack).

 #### Lines of Code
-Lines of Code (as a metric) are
+Lines of Code are

 #### Patch Sets
 Patch Sets are